Cf: DIE, GAK, JR

 Any person may request in writing, a time to see such public records at a mutual, agreeable time with the office of the Superintendent and such time and place will be mutually stipulated during normal working hours.
 Any request to view records shall clearly state the specific records desired.

 Notwithstanding any other provision of law or rule or regulation to the contrary, a School Board member and any other person authorized pursuant to written policy of the School Board shall have the right to examine any or all records of the school system except school employee records relative to evaluations, observations, formal complaints, and grievances.
-However, the School Board, upon majority vote of the total Board membership, shall have the right to examine any or all records of the school system.
+However, the School Board, upon majority vote of the total School Board membership, shall have the right to examine any or all records of the school system.

 EMPLOYEES' SOCIAL SECURITY NUMBERS